-NHSRC, through its Technology Testing and Evaluation Program (TTEP), works in partnership with recognized testing organizations; stakeholder groups consisting of buyers, vendor organizations, and permitters; and through the participation of individual technology developers in carrying out performance tests on homeland security technologies.
+NHSRC, through its Technology Testing and Evaluation Program (TTEP), works in partnership with recognized testing organizations; with stakeholder groups consisting of buyers, vendor organizations, and permitters; and with the participation of individual technology developers in carrying out performance tests on homeland security technologies.
 The program evaluates the performance of homeland security technologies by developing evaluation plans that are responsive to the needs of stakeholders, conducting tests, collecting and analyzing data, and preparing peer-reviewed reports.
 All evaluations are conducted in accordance with rigorous quality assurance (QA) protocols to ensure that data of known and high quality are generated and that the results are defensible.
-TTEP provides high-quality information that is useful to decision makers in purchasing or applying the evaluated technologies and in planning clean-up operations.
+TTEP provides high-quality information that is useful to decision makers in purchasing or applying the evaluated technologies, and in planning clean-up operations.
 TTEP provides potential users with unbiased, third-party information that can supplement vendor-provided information.
 Stakeholder involvement ensures that user needs and perspectives are incorporated into the evaluated technologies.

-Under TTEP, NHSRC evaluated the performance of the CS Unitec (Norwalk, CT) ETR180 (hereafter referred to as the ETR180) in removing radioactive isotope cesium (Cs)-137 from concrete.
+Under TTEP, NHSRC evaluated the performance of the Industrial Contractors Supplies, Inc. (Huntingdon, PA) Surface Dust Guard (SDG) with a diamond cutting wheel (DMD) (hereafter referred to as the SDG-DMD) in removing radioactive isotope Cs-137 from concrete.
 A peer-reviewed test/QA plan was developed according to the requirements of the quality management plan (QMP) for TTEP.
-The evaluation generated the following performance information:
+The evaluation generated the following performance information for the SDG-DMD:

-Decontamination efficacy, defined as the extent of radionuclide removal following use of the ETR180, and the possibility of cross-contamination.
-Deployment and operational factors, including the approximate rate of surface area decontamination, applicability to irregular surfaces, skilled labor requirement, utility requirements, portability, secondary waste management, and technology cost.
+- # Decontamination efficacy, defined as the extent of radionuclide removal following the use of the SDG-DMD, and the possibility of cross-contamination. - # Deployment and operational factors, including the approximate rate of surface area decontamination, applicability to irregular surfaces, skilled labor requirement, utility requirements, portability, secondary waste management, and technology cost.

 This evaluation took place from August 11, 2009 until October 13, 2009.
 All of the experimental work took place in a radiological contamination area at the U.S. Department of Energy's Idaho National Laboratory (INL).
-This report describes the quantitative results and qualitative observations gathered during the evaluation of the ETR180.
+This report describes the quantitative results and qualitative observations gathered during the evaluation.
 The contractor, Battelle, and EPA were responsible for QA oversight.
-The Battelle QA Manager conducted a technical systems audit (TSA) during the evaluation as well as a data quality audit of the evaluation data.
+The Battelle QA Manager conducted both a technical systems audit (TSA) and a data quality audit of the evaluation data.